 Adding Texture and Interest

 Now comes the fun part—adding texture!
-At this stage, I go in with some dark blue paint and apply it roughly to certain areas to increase the depth.
+At this stage, they go in with some dark blue paint and apply it roughly to certain areas to increase the depth.

 This technique mimics the natural texture of a rough gemstone.

-Be sure to let it dry naturally if you use salt, as heat from a hairdryer can make the salt dissolve and lose its texture.
+Be sure to let it dry naturally if they use salt, as heat from a hairdryer can make the salt dissolve and lose its texture.

 Adding the Reflections